riscv/docs-dev-guide/README.md

 ## HTML build

-To build content from just Asciidoc files on your own machine:
+As soon as you have installed asciidoctor , you can build content from any .adoc file on your own machine:

 - CD into the directory that contains your `.adoc` files.

 ```
 asciidoctor any_file_name.adoc
 ```

-For pdf output using the YAML file customizations:
+This generates a file named `any_file_name.html`.

+For pdf output, cd into this cloned directory and use this command:

 ```
 asciidoctor-pdf book_header.adoc -a pdf-style#resources/themes/risc-v_spec-pdf.yml -a pdf-fontsdir=resources/fonts
 ```

+This generates a file named `book_header.pdf`.

 ## Asciidoc/asciidoctor documentation